Employee bonuses are a great way to say thanks to your staff for all their hard work. But what's the best way to go about it?

 However, designing an Employee Stock Ownership Plan (ESOP) can be complex.
 You need to also consider some of these potential challenges:

-Of course, there are many other types of bonuses that employers can offer, but the above are some commonly used options.
+Of course, there may be many other types of bonuses that employers can offer, but the above are some commonly used options.

 Now, let’s take a look at some factors to consider while deciding what kind of bonuses to offer your employees.